kgajera/platformatic-prisma/README.md

 Remove the friction to create migrations for your [Platformatic DB](https://oss.platformatic.dev/docs/reference/db/introduction) by generating them using a [Prisma schema](https://www.prisma.io/docs/concepts/components/prisma-schema).

 - Use Prisma schema to manage your data models
-- Generate Platformatic compatible [migrations](https://oss.platformatic.dev/docs/reference/db/migrations) when changes are made to your Prisma schema
+- Generate Platformatic DB compatible [migrations](https://oss.platformatic.dev/docs/reference/db/migrations) when changes are made to your Prisma schema
-- Migrations will be [run](https://oss.platformatic.dev/docs/reference/db/migrations#how-to-run-migrations) by Platformatic
+- Migrations will be [run](https://oss.platformatic.dev/docs/reference/db/migrations#how-to-run-migrations) by Platformatic DB

 View the [example project](./example) to see it in action.